jmkraus/picochat/README.md

 With the optional argument the parameter values can be changed for the current session, e.g., `/set top_p=0.3`.

-The Values are not persistent and cannot be stored.
-For permanent changes, the config.toml entries must be edited.
+These values are not persistent and cannot be saved.
+For permanent changes, edit the entries in `config.toml`.

 #### /message `<role>`